 3.2.1 The Council has decided to use a standard table to determine units of demand for most common types of development.
-This is to ensure practicality and administrative efficiency in attributing demand to particular developments or types of development, and that this is done on a consistent and equitable basis29.
+This is to ensure practicality and administrative efficiency in attributing demand to particular developments or types of development, and that this is done on a consistent and equitable basis.

-28 Section 198(2A)
+&lt;sup>28 Section 198(2A)